emostyz/marketing/marketing-deck-platform/USER-UPLOAD-TEST-RESULTS.md

 ## Executive Summary

-**✅ AEDRIN Platform Successfully Tested - Core Functionality Proven**
+**✅ EasyDecks.ai Platform Successfully Tested - Core Functionality Proven**

 The comprehensive end-to-end test agent successfully validates that users can upload real data and the system processes it to create beautiful slides.
 Here are the definitive results: